PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide.md

 ### Operator Node

+The network is resilient to temporary outages of some of its operator nodes.
+Any one operator node experience a few minutes of downtime for upgrades, but should not have frequent or extended downtime lest they risk getting slashed from the network.

-Operators provide critical services to the network and are expected to maintain nearly continuous uptime \[[1](#operator-node-notes)\].
-However, it is imperative that only one operator node is active per operator.
-If multiple operator nodes for a single operator do end up online at the same time, they may end up signing multiple conflicting blocks and will thus get penalized for equivocation (see definition at end of document).
-We recommend that you have a primary operator and a secondary one that acts as failover and only becomes active if the primary operator goes down.
+It is imperative that only one operator node is active with the same session keys.
+If multiple operator nodes with the same session keys do end up online at the same time then they will end up signing conflicting blocks and will thus get penalised for [equivocation](#terminology).
+We recommend that you do not configure automatic failover and instead maintain only a warm spare that is failed over in a supervised manner.

+There are two recommended failover methods:

+* Shared session key
+* Unique session key

+With the shared session key method the operator node session keys are added to the warm spare in case of a primary operator node failure.
+In this case the primary node **must not** come back online. *Be advised that the penalty for equivocation is much higher than the penalty for being offline*.

-It is recommended that you use different session keys for different instances of operator nodes.
+The uniqye session key method uses different session keys for different instances of operator nodes.
 If the primary operator node goes down for some reason, the controller will need to change the active session keys on the blockchain for the secondary node to become active.
 Since a key change takes effect only in the next session, you may still get penalized for being offline for one session if your primary node went down without producing any blocks in that session.
+However this approach eliminates the risk of equivocation penalties.

 It is not recommended that you store your controller keys on a server for the automated signing of the key change transaction.
 However, you can pre-sign an immortal transaction (a transaction without a timeout) and store the signed transaction on a server that will broadcast it if the primary node goes down.
-Please see the Upgrading/Replacing your operator node section for more details.
+Please see [Upgrading or Replacing a Node](#upgrading-or-replacing-a-node) for more details.

-An alternative way of setting up high availability of the operator node is to use the same session keys on both operator nodes.
-In that case, you must make sure that only one operator node is actively operating with the --operator option and when you switch to your secondary node, you must make sure that your primary node does not come back online without switching off the secondary node.
-In this setup, there's a risk of equivocation if failover is not configured correctly both nodes can become active at the same time.
-The penalty for equivocation is much higher than the penalty for being offline.
-Therefore, this approach is not recommended.

-#### Operator Node Notes

-1. The network is resilient to temporary outages of operator nodes.
-Any one operator node may be down for a few minutes for upgrades, but should not have extended downtime lest they risk getting slashed from the network.

 ## Key Management

 There are three main types of keys that an operator must manage:

+* Session keys
-* session keys,
+* Controller key
-* controller key, and
-* stash key.
+* Stash key

 The session keys are the only type of keys that the operator node needs access to.
 The other two keys should be kept securely in a supported hardware wallet.

-### Session keys
+### Session Keys

 The session keys are the keys that an operator node uses to sign data needed for consensus.
 These keys are stored on the operator node itself.
 Session keys don’t hold any funds but they can